microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 Other attributes that can be set in the PasswordProfile are

-$PasswordProfile.EnforceChangePasswordPolicy - a boolean indicating that the change password policy is enababled or disabled for this user $PasswordProfile.ForceChangePasswordNextLogin - a boolean indicating that the user must change the password at the next sign in
+$PasswordProfile.EnforceChangePasswordPolicy - a boolean indicating that the change password policy is enababled or disabled for this user $PasswordProfile.ForceChangePasswordNextLogin - a boolean indicating that the user must change the password at the next sign in.

 ```yaml
 Type: PasswordProfile